Spotted skunk

 What is Rabies?

-Rabies, an acute infection caused by a virus, poses a threat to all mammals, including humans, pets, and livestock.
-In North America, the majority of cases, around 90%, occur in wildlife, with raccoons, skunks, bats, and foxes being the most common carriers, often referred to as rabies vector species.
-In Kentucky, raccoons, skunks, and bats serve as the primary vectors for the disease.
-Rapidly progressing through the central nervous system and brain of infected animals, rabies becomes fatal once visible symtoms occur.
-The period of infection from symptom onset, known as the incubation period, varies greatly among wildlife species, typically ranging from 2-3 months but potentially extending from 1 week to 1 year.
+Rabies, an acute infection caused by a virus, poses a threat to all mammals, including humans, pets and livestock.
+In North America, the majority of cases, around 90%, occur in wildlife, with raccoons, skunks, bats and foxes being the most common carriers, often referred to as rabies vector species.
+In Kentucky, raccoons, skunks and bats serve as the primary vectors for the disease.
+Rapidly progressing through the central nervous system and brain of infected animals, rabies becomes fatal once visible symptoms occur.
+The period of infection from symptom onset, known as the incubation period, varies greatly among wildlife species.
+It typically is about 2-3 months, but can potentially range from 1 week to 1 year.

 Report Sick or